I am starting to help a family member or friend.

 6. Keep your caree’s wishes in mind.

-If appropriate, ask for his or her input and ideas.
+When appropriate, ask for his or her input and ideas.
 Does your caree still feel good about living at home?
 What does your caree fear or dread?
 (These are also good questions to ask yourself!)

 7. Reflect the changes in your journal.